-Return or RoCE is calculated as Earnings before interest and taxes (EBIT) divided by Capital Capital Employed by the Company for the period.
+Return on Net Return on Net Worth provides how efficiently our Company generates profits from Worth (in shareholders' funds %) Return on RoAE refers to Restated profit for the period / year divided by Average Equity for the Average Equity period.
+Average Equity is calculated as average of the total equity at the beginning and ending ending of the period.
+RoAE is an indicator of our Company's efficiency as it measures our Company's profitability.
+RoAE is indicative of the profit generation by our Company against the equity contribution.
+Return on RoCE is calculated as Earnings before interest and taxes (EBIT) divided by Capital Capital Employed by the Company for the period.
 RoCE is an indicator of our Company's Employed efficiency as it measures our Company's profitability.
 RoCE is indicative of the profit generation by our company against the capital employed.
 Debt-Equity Debt-equity ratio which compares shareholder's equity to company debt to assess our Ratio (in company's amount of leverage and financial stability. times)